Music of the Philippines: Hip hop

-Other notable names were guitarist Bob Aves with his ethno-infused jazz, and Akasha, led by Mar Dizon, which anchored Monday-night jazz jams during the early 2000s in Freedom Bar, a venue located in Cubao, Quezon City.
-The spoken-word fusion ensemble Radioactive Sago Project also displayed very strong jazz underpinnings.
-In recent years, after-hours jazz jams in a venue called Tago Jazz Cafe, also located in Cubao, became an incubator for groups like Swingster Syndicate and Camerata Jazz.

 Novelty pop

 Pinoy novelty songs became popular in the 1970s up to the early 1980s.
 Popular novelty singers around this time were Reycard Duet, Fred Panopio and Yoyoy Villame.
-Novelty pop acts in the 1990s and 2000s included Michael V., Bayani Agbayani, Grin Department, Masculados, Blakdyak, Vhong Navarro, Lito Camo, Sexbomb Girls, Joey de Leon ("Itaktak Mo"), Viva Hot Babes, and Willie Revillame.
+Novelty pop acts in the 1990s and 2000s included Michael V., Bayani Agbayani, Grin Department, Masculados ("Lagot Ka!"), Blakdyak, Vhong Navarro, Lito Camo, Sexbomb Girls, Joey de Leon ("Itaktak Mo"), Viva Hot Babes, and Willie Revillame.

-Latin genres
+Latin and bossa-nova

-The prevalence of Bossa nova and Latino music in Philippine popular music had been very evident, in the 1970s, 1980s, 1990s, and onwards.
-Performers such Annie Brazil and her son Richard Merk, the Katindig family of musicians (Eddie Katindig, Romy Katindig, Boy Katindig, Tateng Katindig, Henry Katindig), Bo Razon, Eileen Sison, and more recently, Sitti, achieved popularity and commercial success with their infectious Latin-derived performances and recordings.
+Afro-Cuban a.k.a. "latin and bossa-nova rhythms in Philippine popular music became pervasive through the Philippines' post-Liberation years and onwards.
+Performers such as Annie Brazil and her son Richard Merk, the Katindig family of musicians (Eddie Katindig, Romy Katindig, Boy Katindig, Henry Katindig and Tating Katindig), Bo Razon, Eileen Sison and Sitti, achieved popularity and commercial success with latin and bossa-nova inflected live performances and recordings.

 Reggae

 While there has long been a flourishing underground reggae and ska scene, particularly in Baguio, it was only recently that such genres were accepted into the mainstream scene.
-Acts like Tropical Depression, Brownman Revival, Put3ska, Roots Revival of Cebu, and The Brown Outfit Bureau of Tarlac City have been instrumental in popularizing what is called "Island Riddims".
+Acts like Tropical Depression, Brownman Revival, Put3ska, Roots Revival of Cebu, and the Brown Outfit Bureau of Tarlac City have been instrumental in popularizing what is called "Island Riddims".
 There is also a burgeoning mod revival, spearheaded by Juan Pablo Dream and a large indie-pop scene.

-Electronic music
+Electronica and ambient

-Electronic music began in the mid-1990s in the Manila underground spearheaded by luminaries like Manolet Dario of the Consortium.
+Electronic music began in the mid-1990s in the Manila underground spearheaded by such acts as Manolet Dario of the Consortium.
 In 2010, local artists started to create electropop songs themselves.
 As of now, most electronic songs are used in commercials.
 The only radio station so far that purely plays electronic music is 107.9 U Radio.
-The 2010s also saw the rise of budots from Davao City, regarded as the first "Filipino-fied" EDM, as well as high-profile nightclub venues such as The Palace Manila (BGC, Taguig) and Cove Manila (Okada Manila in Parañaque).
+The 2010s also saw the rise of budots, popularly known as "bombtech" from Davao City, regarded as the first "Filipino-fied" EDM, as well as high-profile nightclub venues such as The Palace Manila (BGC, Taguig) and Cove Manila (Okada Manila in Parañaque).
 Indie electronic producers, DJs, and artists like that of Somedaydream, Borhuh, Kidwolf, Zelijah, John Sedano, MVRXX, MRKIII, Bojam, CRWN, NINNO, Kidthrones, and Jess Connelly have also gained popularity.
 Some mainstream club DJs, including the likes of Ace Ramos, Mars Miranda, Marc Marasigan, Martin Pulgar, Katsy Lee, Patty Tiu, and David Ardiente, has also made their names on popular club concerts and festivals which featured international DJs.
+Ato Mariano, an adherent of what he describes as "earth music", released a digital album containing sound samples of indigenous instruments that included various percussion.